-- 4.14 The MCMC believes that most of the ACCC's arguments would also apply to the Malaysian context.
-While some inter-exchange transmission networks are likely to be considered competitive (e.g. in urban areas where there tends to be greater incentives for competitors to invest in rival infrastructure), the MCMC is interested in identifying the extent to which access to inter-exchange transmission service is limited and may pose threats to competition. - 4.15 On the supply side, in many instances it will be unlikely that a rival interexchange transmission service would be able to enter the market in response to an increase in prices.
+- (d) Transmission services will be necessary to support the delivery of next generation access services over the National Broadband Network (NBN).
+In particular, retail service providers will require transmission services to carry traffic between the NBN points of interconnection and their points of presence.68 - 4.14 The MCMC believes that most of the ACCC's arguments would also apply to the Malaysian context.
+While some inter-exchange transmission networks are likely to be considered competitive (e.g. in urban areas where there tends to be greater incentives for competitors to invest in rival infrastructure), the MCMC is interested in identifying the extent to which access to inter-exchange transmission service is limited and may pose threats to competition. - 4.15 On the supply side, in many instances it will be unlikely that a rival inter-exchange transmission service would be able to enter the market in response to an increase in prices.
 The construction costs, duplication of infrastructure and time it would take to build the transmission line mean that barriers to entry are high. - 4.16 The MCMC considers that all fibre and microwave based services function as substitutes.
 The MCMC notes that this is different to the position taken by the ACCC in Australia which has found that microwave services are not a substitute for fibre on capital-regional routes given that microwave cannot support the entire range of downstream services.
 However, the MCMC considers that in the Malaysia context, microwave technology is used and supports similar downstream uses to fibre technologies and regards both as substitutes.
 The MCMC welcomes comments on this aspect of its preliminary findings.

-- Demand for inter-exchange transmission services may be assessed on a 4.17 route-by-route basis.
+- 4.17 Demand for inter-exchange transmission services may be assessed on a route-by-route basis.
 This is the approach used elsewhere (e.g. Australia).
 In making this assessment, the MCMC will look at the number of existing lines along a particular transmission route, which will be considered in relation to demand for transmission along each route. - 4.18 The MCMC will also consider the possibility of transmission along a particular route being supplied by an alternative means.
 For example, if direct access to inter-exchange transmission between Johor Bahru and Kuala Lumpur is prohibitive, it may be possible to access an alternative supply by means of a less direct route on another operator's network (e.g. by acquiring transmission service via Singapore). - 4.19 Having said that, the MCMC notes the ACCC's position that alternative routes are not likely to be suitable: